-Marvin Allen et al., Petitioners, v.
-Willie McCurry.
+On Writ of Certiorari to the Marvin Allen et al., Petitioners, Willie McCurry.

-On Writ of Certiorari to the United States Court of Appeals for the Eighth Circuit.
+United States Court of Appeals for the Eighth Circuit.

 [December -, 1980]

 JUSTICE BLACKMUN, with whom JUSTICE BRENNAN joins, dissenting.

 The legal principles with which the Court is concerned in this civil case obviously far transcend the ugly facts of respondent's criminal convictions in the courts of Missouri for heroin possession and assault.